nikosdion/fediverse/NOTES.md

 Option to include a link to the original content IF Mastodon can't use the URL I am already sending.

-I need a table to track Followers, including their sharedInbox and the original, cached document.
+I need a table to track Followers `#__activitypub_followers`, including their sharedInbox and the original, cached document.
     id SERIAL // PK to facilitate DB management actor_id BIGINT(10) // FK to #__activitypub_actors
-    actor VARCHAR(1024) // The actor who requested to follow us, e.g. https://mastodon.example.com/users/remoteuser
+    follower_actor VARCHAR(1024) // The actor who requested to follow us, e.g. https://mastodon.example.com/users/remoteuser
     username VARCHAR(256) // So I can search by it and display it: actor's preferredUsername domain VARCHAR(256) // So I can search by it and display it: actor's domain name follow_id VARCHAR(1024) // The follow activity ID, e.g. https://mastodon.example.com/2ff5bc37-9b1f-4c48-86fb-6f3450e366d6 Will be used to unfollow